Twinky-kms/genix-services/aus-docker/README.md

-# Pigeon Docker
+# AustraliaCash Docker

-This is a base docker image that can be used to build services on top of `pigeond`
+This is a base docker image that can be used to build services on top of `australiacashd`

 https://cloud.docker.com/repository/docker/lukepighetti/pigeon-docker/general